atsuoishimoto/tse/README.rst

 Script file
 -----------

-If the file ~/.tserc exists, the file is execused at begging.
-You can import your faivorite modules, or write convenient functions you like.
-The values defined in the scipt file are accessible by action specifyed by command options.
+If the file ~/.tserc exists, the file is execused at beginning.
+In the script file, you can import your faivorite modules, or write convenient functions you like.
+The values defined in the scipt file are accessible by actions specifyed in command options.

 Examples